Nanoparticles for drug delivery to the brain: Polymer-based

-Human serum albumin (HSA) and chitosan are also materials of interest for the generation of nanoparticle delivery systems.
-Using albumin nanoparticles for stroke therapy can overcome numerous limitations.
-For instance, albumin nanoparticles can enhance BBB permeability, increase solubility, and increase half-life in circulation.
-Patients who have brain cancer overexpress albumin-binding proteins, such as SPARC and gp60, in their BBB and tumor cells, naturally increasing the uptake of albumin into the brain.
-Using this relationship, researches have formed albumin nanoparticles that co-encapsulate two anticancer drugs, paclitaxel and fenretinide, modified with low weight molecular protamine (LMWP), a type of cell-penetrating protein, for anti-glioma therapy.
-Once injected into the patient's body, the albumin nanoparticles can cross the BBB more easily, bind to the proteins and penetrate glioma cells, and then release the contained drugs.
-This nanoparticle formulation enhances tumor-targeting delivery efficiency and improves the solubility issue of hydrophobic drugs.
-Specifically, cationic bovine serum albumin-conjugated tanshinone IIA PEGylated nanoparticles injected into a MCAO rat model decreased the volume of infarction and neuronal apoptosis.
-Chitosan, a naturally abundant polysaccharide, is particularly useful due to its biocompability and lack of toxicity.
-With its adsorptive and mucoadhesive properties, chitosan can overcome limitations of internasal administration to the brain.
-It has been shown that cationic chitosan nanoparticles interact with the negatively charged brain endothelium.

 Coating these polymeric nanoparticle devices with different surfactants can also aid BBB crossing and uptake in the brain.
 Surfactants such as polysorbate 80, 20, 40, 60, and poloxamer 188, demonstrated positive drug delivery through the blood–brain barrier, whereas other surfactants did not yield the same results.
 It has also been shown that functionalizing the surface of nanoparticles with polyethylene glycol (PEG), can induce the "stealth effect", allowing the drug-loaded nanoparticle to circulate throughout the body for prolonged periods of time.
 Further, the stealth effect, caused in part by the hydrophilic and flexible properties of the PEG chains, facilitates an increase in localizing the drug at target sites in tissues and organs.

 Mechanisms for delivery

 Liposomes

 A mechanism for liposome transport across the BBB is lipid-mediated free diffusion, a type of facilitated diffusion, or lipid-mediated endocytosis.
 There exist many lipoprotein receptors which bind lipoproteins to form complexes that in turn transport the liposome nano-delivery system across the BBB.
 Apolipoprotein E (apoE) is a protein that facilitates transport of lipids and cholesterol.
 ApoE constituents bind to nanoparticles, and then this complex binds to a low-density lipoprotein receptor (LDLR) in the BBB and allows transport to occur.